elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/browser-window-interactions.md

 ---

-### Why is important to provide a second argument (default) for the prompt function?
+### Why is it essential to provide a second argument (default) for the prompt function?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> To ensure that the browser (internet explorer) does not return undefined.</div><br />
+  <div><strong>Interview Response:</strong> This approach ensures that the browser (internet explorer) does not return undefined. </div><br />
-  <div><strong>Technical Response:</strong> There is a chance that the user is using a browser such as Internet Explorer that will return undefined if there is no default.
-This could have ramifications that could affect the application adversely.
+  <div><strong>Technical Response:</strong> There is a chance that the user is using a browser such as Internet Explorer, which returns undefined if there is no default.
+This action could have ramifications that could affect the application adversely.
   </div>
   </div>
 </details>